Within the first 10 pages I was living the story. It just pulled me in and I could not put it down.

 First Book in a New Series

-1858: John Westerhoff finds himself at the cross roads of a life changing decision—three or more years in the Prussian Cavalry or emigrate to America.
+1858: John Westerhoff finds himself at the crossroads of a life-changing decision—three more years in the Prussian Cavalry or emigrate to America.
 He decides to take the gamble and sails for America.
-John arrives in German-settled Warsaw, Illinois where his dreams of owning a farm are dashed with the onset of the Civil War.
+John arrives in German-settled Warsaw, Illinois where his dreams of owning a farm are dashed by the onset of the Civil War.
 Submitting to what his conscience and heart tell him, he joins Merrill’s Horse of the 2nd Missouri Union Cavalry.
 He is a farrier by trade and a valued member of the cavalry.
 “Without horses the cavalry becomes infantry!”
 The fighting takes him to the hotly divided state of Missouri---the Western Front of the Civil War.
-After numerous bloody battles, unforgettable aftermath of war, and terrible suffering, John returns to Warsaw, marries, and becomes a farmer and a father.
+After numerous bloody battles, the unforgettable aftermath of the war, and terrible suffering, John returns to Warsaw, marries, and becomes a farmer and a father.
 The bitterness of the war lingers in the east, causing John and Elizabeth to take their three children and travel by covered wagon to the fertile rolling hills of Nebraska to start fresh, to homestead.
 There, they are baptized by the peace, hope, and promise of a new beginning.
 Every day brings a new trial and tribulation, it’s called ‘life’.

-WATCH FOR THE SERIES SEQUEL: LONG GRASS
+WATCH FOR THE SERIES SEQUEL: A FAR PLACE - 2021

 Preorder now!
 Books ship in late December 2020.

 - The first 4 books, a family saga, were the National winner of the John E. Weaver Excellent Reads Award for Historical Series in 2017.
 “The Early German Series”